-During the year ended 30 June 2023, the principal activities of the Motor Accident Commission (Motor Accident Commission and / or the Commission) were:
+During the year ended 30 June 2024, the principal activities of the Motor Accident Commission (Motor Accident Commission and / or the Commission) were:

 - (a) To manage the run off of claims against policies issued up to and including 30 June 2016.
 From 1 July 2016, the SA Government opened the provision of CTP insurance in South Australia to the private sector.
-Accordingly Motor Accident Commission no longer has a role as a provider of CTP insurance in South Australia and ceased writing new CTP insurance policies from this date.
+Accordingly, Motor Accident Commission no longer has a role as a provider of CTP insurance in South Australia and ceased writing new CTP insurance policies from this date.
 However, Motor Accident Commission will continue its role as Nominal Defendant (for claims up until 31 December 2016) and run off its claims against policies issued up to and including 30 June 2016. - (b) On 7 December 2018 a deed of Reinsurance and Agency was executed between Motor Accident Commission and the National Indemnity Company (NICO) transferring the risks associated with the outstanding claims portfolio. - (c) Up to 30 June 2019, to lead in road safety behaviour change and education, with responsibility for managing SA's road safety communications program.
 As part of this role, Motor Accident Commission promoted road safety awareness through noncommercial programs, including sponsorship of road safety research, partnerships and the delivery of communications aimed at safer road user behaviour.
 From 1 July 2019 the South Australian Police and the Department for Infrastructure and Transport are responsible for road safety activities.
+Legacy road safety funds were transferred to the Department for Infrastructure and Transport in 2022-23.